 About

 I am an incoming Ph.D. student in Biostatistics at Brown University, with academic training in mathematics, statistics, and computational methods.
-I recently completed a B.S. in Mathematics (Statistics) and am currently finishing an accelerated M.S. in Statistics at Arizona State University.
+I have recently competed my M.S. in Statistics at Arizona State University, on the accelerated academic track.
+My B.S. is in Mathematics (Statistics) also at Arizona State University.
 My research spans Bayesian modeling, causal inference, machine learning, and applications in biomedicine—particularly in neuroimaging, protein structure analysis, and clinical diagnostics.
-I am especially drawn to problems in predictive modeling, uncertainty quantification, and statistical decision-making in public health and medicine.
+I am especially drawn to problems in public health, epidemiology, predictive modeling, uncertainty quantification, and statistical decision-making.
+I am eager to seek international opportunities and collaborations in these research areas.

 For detailed research projects and roles, please visit the Research page.